Is Park City, Utah the Right Move for You?

 • High demand for housing due to tourism

-Park City offers diverse neighborhoods, each with unique characteristics.
+Park City offers different neighborhoods, each with clear local differences.
 Old Town is known for its historic charm and proximity to Main Street, offering a vibrant social scene.
 Deer Valley, on the other hand, is renowned for luxury living and access to world-class ski resorts.

 • Old Town: Historic charm, vibrant social scene